ai4sciencetalks/ai4sciencetalks.github.io/_pages/about.md

 layout: about
 title:
 permalink: /
-subtitle: A Series of Invited Talks on Recent Advances in ML for Science.
+subtitle: A Series of Invited Talks on Recent Advances in ML for Science and Simulations.

 profile:
   align: left